-- Unloader braces: Specifically designed to treat knee osteoarthritis, unloaders are designed to redistribute and/or reduce forces in the joint to protect damaged bone cartilage.
+- Offloader braces: Specifically designed to treat knee osteoarthritis, offloaders are designed to redistribute and/or reduce forces in the joint to protect damaged bone cartilage.
 They can also be used to help treat meniscus injuries.

-You can learn more about hinged braces in this resource – The Best Hinged Knee Brace for Your Needs.
+More information about hinged braces can be found in this resource – The Best Hinged Knee Brace for Your Needs.